ConPaaS-team/conpaas/docs/userguide.rst

 ----------------------

 The MySQL service interface provides a sophisticated mechanism to monitor the service.
-The user interface, in the frontend, shows a monitoring control, called "Performance Monitor," that can be used to monitor a large cluster's behaviour.
-It interacts with "Ganglia", "Galera" and “MySQL” to obtain various kinds of information.
-Thus, Performance Monitor provides a solution for maintaining control and visibility of all nodes, with a monitoring dynamic data every few seconds.
+The user interface, in the frontend, shows a monitoring control, called "Performance Monitor", that can be used to monitor a large cluster's behaviour.
+It interacts with "Ganglia", "Galera" and "MySQL" to obtain various kinds of information.
+Thus, "Performance Monitor" provides a solution for maintaining control and visibility of all nodes, with a monitoring dynamic data every few seconds.

 It consists of three main components.

 - "Cluster usage" monitors the number of incoming SQL queries.
 This will let you know in advance about any overload of the resources.
   You will also be able to spot usage trends over time so as to get insights on when you need to add new nodes, serving the MySQL